 - Un-mold and store in a glass jar.

-Fill bathtub with water.
-Toss one bath melt into the tub and allow it to melt.
+Fill the bathtub with water.
+Toss one of the DIY bath melts into the tub and allow it to melt.
 Enjoy your soak!

-I like the scent of cocoa butter, but there are many other scents you can achieve using essential oils and/or herbs:
+I like the scent of cocoa butter in my DIY bath melts, but there are many other scents you can achieve using essential oils and/or herbs:

 - Cinnamon Orange – Add 5 drops of cinnamon EO and 10 drops of orange EO.
 You can decorate with dried orange peel or bits of cinnamon bark.